grafana/agent/docs/sources/static/upgrade-guide.md

 For the `grafana/agentctl` Docker container, the entrypoint is now `/bin/grafana-agentctl`.
 A symbolic link from `/bin/agentctl` to the new binary has been added.

-For the `grafana/agent-operator` Docker container, the entrypoint is now `/bin/grafana-agent-operator`.
-A symbolic link from `/bin/agent-operator` to the new binary has been added.

 These symbolic links will be removed in v0.33.
 Custom entrypoints must be updated prior to v0.33 to use the new binaries before the symbolic links get